Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 ```
 For more information about this command, see ["az storage blob upload-batch"](https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest#az_storage_blob_upload_batch).

+* If you are using Azure NFS file shares, you must enable your Azure subscription for NFS.
+For more information, see the "Register the NFS 4.1 Protocol" section at [How to create an NFS File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal).

 <a name="best_practices"></a>
 ## Best Practices when Deploying SAS 9.4M7 VA/VS on Microsoft Azure